vuestorefront/vue-storefront/docs/content/cookbook/oss-deployment-guide.md

  - We then store the tarball so we can later upload it to our server.
 ::
 :hr
 Now that we've created our deployment artifacts, we need to prepare our server to receive them.
-On addition to this job that we didn't have on the previous job is the `needs` property.
-This tells Github that this job depends on the previous job.
-This means that Github will run the previous job before running this job.
+One addition to this job that we didn't have on the previous one is the `needs` property.
+This tells GitHub that `prepare-release-on-servers` depends on `create-deployment-artifacts`.
+This means that GitHub will run our job to create deployment artifacts before running this job.

 ### Prepare the release
 ```yaml